 FREN 37701 - Baudelaire (Rosanna Warren)

-Une étude approfondie de l’oeuvre de Baudelaire.
+[Taught in French] Une étude approfondie de l’oeuvre de Baudelaire.
 Nous lirons Les Fleurs du mal, Les Petits poèmes en prose, et morceaux choisis de sa critique d’art, essayant d’établir une perspective sur ce grand poète à la fois classique et romantique, un artiste tranditionnel et révolutionnaire qui a aide à créer la modernité.
 [An in-depth study of Baudelaire’s works.
 We will read Les Fleurs du mal, Les Petits poèmes en prose, and selections from his art criticism, in order to develop a perspective on this great poet, who was at once classical and romantic, a traditional and a revolutionary artist who helped create modernism.]

 The Poetics Option